 7. Ground your purpose in a greater purpose.

 We each live a story.
 The best stories are grounded in principles and purposes that are timeless, and certainly bigger than we are.
 Live a story that lasts an eternity.

-The great legacies of history are all understood in terms of service to humanity.
+The great legacies of history are people who dedicated their lives to the service to humanity.
 On a smaller scale (but no less important) is our service to those we love, to our family, friends, and community.

-Talk about your vision after you have departed from this life:
+10. Talk about your vision after you have departed from this life.